ludwig-ai/ludwig/mkdocs/docs/faq.md

 - optimize the data I/O to TensorFlow.
 - increase the number of supported data formats beyond just CSV and integrating with [Petastorm](https://github.com/uber/Petastorm).

+All these are opportunities to get involved in the community and contribute.
+Feel free to reach out to us and ask as there are tasks for all levels of experience.

 ## Who are the authors of Ludwig?

 - [Piero Molino](http://w4nderlu.st) is the main architect and maintainer
 - Yaroslav Dudin is a key contributor
-- Sai Sumanth Miryala contributed all the testing and polishing.
+- Sai Sumanth Miryala contributed all the testing, logging and helped polishing.

 ## Who else helped developing Ludwig?